-The Harper Chemistry Department laboratories have been designed to provide adequate workspace for student experiments, good flow of movement between lab benches, hoods, safety equipment, and exits.
-Sinks are available at the ends of lab benches for glassware cleaning and hand washing.
-Each laboratory room has an ADA (Americans with Disabilities Act) compliant work station and fume hood.
+The Harper laboratories have been designed to provide adequate workspace for student experiments, good flow of movement between lab benches, hoods, safety equipment, and exits.
+Sinks are available in labs for glassware cleaning and hand washing.
+Each laboratory room has an ADA (Americans with Disabilities Act) compliant work station and fume hoods as needed.